IQTLabs/edgetech-daisy/README.md

 <h1 align="center">EdgeTech-dAISy</h1>

   <p align="center">
-    This repo builds upon the <a href="https://github.com/IQTLabs/edgetech-core">IQT Labs Edgetech-Core</a> functionality to instantiate an <a href="https://projects.eclipse.org/projects/iot.mosquitto">MQTT</a> client that reads from an aliased serial port and publishes a bytestring delimited by newlines to an MQTT topic.
-All of this functionality is wrapped in a Docker container for cross-platform compatability.
+    This repo builds upon the <a href="https://github.com/IQTLabs/edgetech-core">IQT Labs EdgeTech-Core</a> functionality to instantiate an <a href="https://projects.eclipse.org/projects/iot.mosquitto">MQTT</a> client that reads from an aliased serial port and publishes a bytestring delimited by newlines to an MQTT topic.
+All of this functionality is wrapped in a Docker container for cross-platform compatibility.
     <br/>
     <br/>
     <a href="https://github.com/IQTLabs/edgetech-daisy/pulls">Make Contribution</a>